 CMC has been sending students to intern in Washington since 1972.
-The Washington Program is sponsored by our government department under the leadership of Professor Pitney and is administrated by the Office of Off-Campus Study.
+The Washington Program is sponsored by our Government Department under the leadership of Professor John Pitney and is administrated by the Office of Off-Campus Study.

 Many of our Washington alumni credit their participation in the program for launching their careers.
 We invite you to become a partner in your student's opportunity of a lifetime.
 Together we can make it happen.

 We hope to answer many of your questions.
 Feel free to contact us if we can be of any help.